Pastor Jerod Freeberg

 Jerod lives in Shakopee, Minnesota with his wife Briana and their two girls, Odessa and Tovah.
 Together they enjoy playing outside, spending time with their extended family, and walking their dog Sparrow.

-Dear friends in Christ,
+Yours in Christ,